amadeus4dev-examples/amadeus-ios/README.md

 Amadeus provides a set of APIs for the travel industry.
 Flights, Hotels, Locations and more.

-For more details see the [Swist documentation](https://amadeus4dev.github.io/amadeus-swift/) on [Amadeus.com](https://developers.amadeus.com).
+For more details see the [Swift documentation](https://amadeus4dev.github.io/amadeus-swift/) on [Amadeus.com](https://developers.amadeus.com).